chadtopaz/computational-linear-algebra/recap/Recap-1.md

 c\.
 Your solution goes here.

-1. Your solution goes here.
+d\.
+Your solution goes here.